 Stay humble, cook with humility, bring your team around you up, as best you can, and work harder, faster and more efficiently than anyone else.
 Most of all, staying true to your own vision.
 I’ve never been one to conform to rules, or expectations.
 We cook for ourselves.
 We cook the food that we want to eat and that makes us happy— and when our guests enjoy it as much as we do, and they understand the soul and the vision behind it, it’s all the better.
 My motivation would be quite simply, that we are so privileged to feed others.
 It’s really something very special.

-All photos of Angie Mar, food and interiors courtesy of The Beatrice Inn.
+Unless otherwise noted, all photos of Angie Mar, food and interiors courtesy of The Beatrice Inn.
 To learn more about Angie Mar and her menu, visit the The Beatrice Inn website.